zowe/docs-site/docs/user-guide/install-zowe-pswi-deployment.md

 ## Installing process

 1. Display the Deployments table in z/OSMF (**Software ManagementU**, **Deployments**).
 2. Define a new deployment by selecting **New** from the Actions menu.
-The deployment checklist displays, where you can also modify, view, copy, cancel, or remove existing deployments.
+The deployment checklist displays where you can also modify, view, copy, cancel, or remove existing deployments.
 3. Complete the deployment checklist items as described in _Defining new deployments_ in the IBM documentation.
 As you complete the deployment checklist, be sure to make the following selections:
     1. Specify the properties for this deployment (name, description, and optional category).